-Formal notices were sent to all Directors at least 14 days before the regular Board meetings.
+The Board meets at least four times a year regularly and additional meetings will be convened when deemed necessary by the Board.
+Pursuant to Code Provision C.5.3 of the CG Code, formal notices were sent to all Directors at least 14 days before the regular Board meetings.
 Adequate time was given to all Board or relevant committee members to review and consider the Board agenda and meeting materials.
-The minutes of the Board/Board committees contain detailed records of all the issues considered and the decisions made by the Directors.
-The minutes, upon reviewed by all the Board members, are properly kept by the office of the company secretary.
+Pursuant to Code Provision C.5.4 of the CG Code, the minutes of the Board/Board committees contain detailed records of all the issues considered and the decisions made by the Directors.
+Pursuant to Code Provision C.5.5 of the CG Code, the minutes of the Board/Board committees, upon reviewed by all the Board members, are properly kept by the office of the company secretary.
 Matters arising from the previous Board meeting and the relevant follow-up actions taken are reported at the following meetings.